How Innovation Shapes Financial Structure: The Moderating Role of Institutional Quality: Moderating effect of institutional quality

-The preceding analysis demonstrates that the effect of innovation on the activity, efficiency and size of stock markets relative to the banking sector are larger as a country approaches the world technological frontier.
-However, PTF alone may not be sufficient to fully understand how innovation shapes the three dimensions of financial structure.
-Even countries at similar levels of innovation capability can exhibit different outcomes if institutional quality differs.
+The preceding analysis demonstrates that the effect of innovation on stock market activity, efficiency and size relative to the banking sector is robust.
+However, countries at similar levels of innovation capability may exhibit different outcomes if institutional quality differs.
 Institutions influence how effectively innovation is translated into market activity.
-Strong institutions promote legal certainty, regulatory quality, and transparency, all of which are crucial for fostering investor confidence and enabling financial markets to respond to innovative activities.
+Strong institutions promote legal certainty, regulatory quality and transparency, all of which are crucial for fostering investor confidence and enabling financial markets to respond to innovative activities.

 Therefore, this section extends our empirical framework to examine whether institutional quality moderates the marginal effect of innovation on financial structure.
-We analyze six key institutional indicators: regulatory quality, voice and accountability, corruption control, rule of law, political stability, and government effectiveness based on \cite{kaufmann2024worldwide}.
+We analyze six key institutional indicators: regulatory quality, voice and accountability, corruption control, rule of law, political stability and government effectiveness based on \cite{kaufmann2024worldwide}.
 Our second-stage empirical specification remains consistent with the approach used in the previous section such that

 where $q_{i,t}$ represents one of the institutional quality measures for country $i$ in year $t$.